kodako3/my-probable-archive/README.md

 - 🤖 Offline AI: Lightweight LLMs (like TinyLlama) or basic AI scripts that run locally.
 - 🔥 Survival Knowledge: First aid, navigation, and wilderness survival documentation.
 - 📖 Dictionary: Full-text offline linguistic and technical references.

+# Getting Started
+1. Format your drive: Ensure your 4GB+ drive is formatted to FAT32 or exFAT for maximum compatibility.
+2. Clone the Repo: ``
+3. Transfer: Copy the contents to the root of your physical device.